brandur/sorg/content/drafts/postgres-atomicity.md

 the moment the snapshot was created, their results should never be visible to it.

+!fig src="/assets/postgres-atomicity/snapshot-creation.svg" caption="Transactions executing against a database and a snapshot capturing a moment in time."

 ## Beginning a transaction (#begin)

 TODO: Where the hell does a transaction start?!
 And how